USAJOBS/openopps-help/opportunity-creators/commitment.md

 If a detail opportunity is not reimbursable, then the host office does not pay the home office.
 The home office will continue to pay the participant as they normally do (even while they are on the detail with the host office).

 If the reimbursement is negotiable, the home and host offices must agree on payment.

+### Time commitment example

+You may work 40 hours/week for 180 days.

+### Benefits of a detail opportunity

+As an opportunity creator, you’ll receive program help in a part-time or full-time capacity.

 ## Lateral